January 3rd, 2018 | Debbie Lamb, Sterling Talent Solutions

 Update Drug Testing Policies to Comply with New Rules

 Companies should have their drug testing policies reviewed and updated for 2018.
 Employers who comply with DOT drug testing standards should modify their drug testing policies based on the updated rules.
 Employers that are not subject to DOT requirements, but comply with the HHS Mandatory Guidelines for Federal Workplace Drug Testing Programs also should consider whether to modify their drug testing policies to comply with the new rules and guidelines.
-Companies who promote a drug-free environment will need to review their policy with legal counsel, consistently apply drug testing policies across all candidates and employees and consider the health and safety of all workers in the application of the predetermined drug screening policy.
+Companies who promote a drug-free environment will need to review their policy with legal counsel, consistently apply drug testing policies across all candidates and employees and consider the health and safety of all workers in the application of the predetermined pre employment drug test.

 Sterling is not a law firm.
 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.